sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-helpandsupporthelpandsupportlogourl.md

 ## Applies To

-For a list of the Windows® editions and architectures that this component supports, see [Microsoft-Windows-HelpAndSupport](microsoft-windows-helpandsupport-win8-microsoft-windows-helpandsupport.md).
+For a list of the Windows editions and architectures that this component supports, see [Microsoft-Windows-HelpAndSupport](microsoft-windows-helpandsupport-win8-microsoft-windows-helpandsupport.md).

 ## XML Example